dharple/bin/README.md

 `generate-pin` - Generates random PINs

+`organize-camera-uploads` - Moves the contents of a Dropbox "Camera Uploads"
+			    directory into subdirectories based on year and month.

 ### php utilities

 `php-unserialize` - Simple script to unserialize and dump serialized data from PHP.